 13. In case of injury a substitute fielder will be allowed.
 The substitute must be drawn from the 16 players registered.

-14. .
+14. The only way a batsman can be ruled out in case of a no ball or a free hit is by the way of run-out .

 15. Only 1 run will be declared irrespective of the ball touching the keeper/fielder and crossing the line/fence (orange/red flags) behind the keeper and the batsman will retain the strike.

 16. The batsman is still out if the fielder catches the ball outside the side line/fence behind the keeper.